lxcnse/data-lab/README.md

 **Data Lab** is a repository showcasing a portfolio of data science projects completed for academic purposes, self-learning, and personal interests.
 The projects are presented in the form of Jupyter notebooks.

-## 📌 Goals

-- Track my progress in learning data science
-- Build a portfolio of real-world projects
-- Experiment with data analysis and machine learning techniques
-- Practice using Python, Pandas, Scikit-learn, Matplotlib, and more

 ## 🚀 Projects

 - ### 📊 Machine Learning: